-The Graphic Design Option offers and Associate of Arts degree and the course of study allows students to become adept at using the elements and principles of design to create work that effectively communicates an idea.
+The Graphic Design Option offers Associate of Arts degree and the course of study allows students to become adept at using the elements and principles of design to create work that effectively communicates an idea.
 Through the course of study, the student will also become proficient at using the industry standard computer applications needed to see their work through to completion.

-The course study will also the student to engage created to help them learn to think creatively to solve both simple and complex visual design problem as well as to help them learn to bring conceptual ideas to fruition in solid, usable, visual forms.
+The course of study will allow the student to engage creatively to solve both simple and complex visual design problem as well as to help them learn to bring conceptual ideas to fruition in solid, usable, visual forms.